davidmweber/scopus/README.md

 1600 times real time.
 A native benchmark shows the encoder to run at 400 times real time.
 The LLVM C compiler (clang v3.4) pips GCC by about 5%.

+There is support for the Speex [echo cancellation API](http://www.speex.org/docs/manual/speex-manual/node7.html#SECTION00740000000000000000).
+Like the rest of the library, this is a thin layer over the underlying C libraries.
+See the tests for an example of how to use this.

 The sources for Opus can be downloaded [here](http://www.opus-codec.org/downloads/) and those for Speex are [here](http://www.speex.org/downloads/).

 Note that the Opus codec is better in most aspects than the Speex codec.
 The